A practical guide to HubSpot AI Agents: Features, pricing, and limitations in 2026

 HubSpot’s AI tools are all gathered under the brand name Breeze.
 The heavy hitters in this lineup are the Breeze Agents, which are designed to act like specialized, independent members of your team.
 Think of them as more than just a simple AI assistant that helps with one-off tasks.
 These agents are built to handle entire multi-step processes across marketing, sales, and service.

-For example, the Customer Agent is supposed to manage support tickets from the moment they come in until they’re resolved.
-The Prospecting Agent is meant to automate all the tedious parts of lead research and outreach.
+For example, the Customer Agent is designed to manage support tickets from the moment they come in until they’re resolved.
+The Prospecting Agent is meant to automate lead research and outreach.
 The big idea here is to let AI handle the repetitive grind so your team can focus on big-picture strategy and talking to customers.
 To do their job, they pull information and context directly from your HubSpot CRM data.

 The different types of HubSpot AI Agents

 HubSpot has launched a few different agents, each aimed at a specific part of the business.
-While some are still in beta, they give you a pretty clear idea of where HubSpot is headed.
-Let's get into what each one actually does, because how well they work can really vary.
+These tools show just how mature the HubSpot platform has become.
+Let's get into what each one actually does.

 Key HubSpot AI Agents and what they do

-Here’s a look at the main agents you’ll come across and what they're supposed to handle for you.
+Here’s a look at the main agents you’ll come across and how they support your operations.

 -